eicrud/eicrud/README.md

 }
 ```

-Then define your security (who can access the data):
+Then define your security (who can access the data).

 ```typescript
 const security: CrudSecurity = {